Jinn: Etymology and translation

-Jinn is properly treated as a plural (however in Classical Arabic, may also appear as jānn, جَانّ), with the singular being jinnī (جِنِّيّ), (Note: sometimes Arabs use Jānn (جان) term for singular, jānn also referred to jinn world – another plural, snakes / serpents and another type of jinn) which the English word "genie" is derived from.
+Jinn is properly treated as a plural (however in Classical Arabic, may also appear as jānn, جَانّ), with the singular being jinnī (جِنِّيّ), (Note: sometimes Arabs use Jānn (جان) term for singular, jānn also referred to jinn world – another plural, snakes / serpents and another type of jinn) from which the English word "genie" is derived.

 The origin of the word jinn remains uncertain.
 Some scholars relate the Arabic term jinn to the Latin genius – a guardian spirit of people and places in Roman religion – as a result of syncretism during the reign of the Roman empire under Tiberius and Augustus; however, this derivation is also disputed.
 Supporters argue that both Roman genii as well as Arabian jinn are considered to be lesser deities inhabiting local sanctuaries, trees or springs, and persons or families.
 Aramaic ginnaya (ܓܢܝܐ) with the meaning of 'tutelary deity' or 'guardian' are attributed to similar functions and are another possible origin of the term jinn.

 Another suggestion holds that the word is of Persian origin and appeared in the form of the Avestic Jaini, a wicked (female) spirit.
 Jaini were among various creatures in the possibly even pre-Zoroastrian mythology of peoples of Iran.
 Wensick advocates a purely Arabic origin of the term, asserting that according to the common Semitic view psychic and bodily affections are caused by spirits.
-An object reacting upon such an affect would be an incarnation of said spirit.
+An object reacting upon such an effect would be an incarnation of said spirit.
 Since these spirits are covered from the sight of humans, they would have been called jinn.